You are currently viewing Temporary Work Permit vs. Permanent Residency

 Used to fill labour shortages in:

-Global Talent Stream: Fast processing for tech and IT (around 2 weeks)
+• Global Talent Stream: Fast processing (≈ 2 weeks) for tech roles

 2. Intra-Company Transfers (ICT)